ThomasGsp/HyperProxmox/README.md

     - Encipher the critical data (cluster access)

 * Not provide:
-    - Advanced security (No API/Web interface authentification)
+    - Advanced security (No API/Web interface authentification - DO NOT EXPOSE API ON "0.0.0.0")
     - Instance deployment
     - Group & cluster viewing in web interface
     - Advanced logs system